Call 24/7 (920) 222-2222

 Here’s what each type can do for you.

-• Collision coverage: If another vehicle damages your bike in an accident, this type of coverage protects it by covering the costs of all necessary repairs or, if your motorcycle is totaled, full replacement.
+• Collision Coverage: If another vehicle damages your bike in an accident, this type of coverage protects it by covering the costs of all necessary repairs or, if your motorcycle is totaled, full replacement.

-• Comprehensive coverage: This type of insurance coverage is designed to protect you against damage not caused by collisions, such as weather events, fires, vandalism, or theft.
+• Comprehensive Coverage: This type of insurance coverage is designed to protect you against damage not caused by collisions, such as weather events, fires, vandalism, or theft.

-• Custom Parts and Equipment (CPE) coverage: Typically, insurance coverage for a vehicle only covers its initial factory state.
+• Custom Parts and Equipment (CPE) Coverage: Typically, insurance coverage for a vehicle only covers its initial factory state.
 If your bike is heavily modified and features many third-party parts and accessories, CPE coverage allows you to protect your aftermarket parts and accessories against damage.

-• Medical payments coverage: This type of insurance coverage helps pay medical or funeral expenses if you or others are injured or killed in an accident.
+• Medical Payments Coverage: This type of insurance coverage helps pay medical or funeral expenses if you or others are injured or killed in an accident.
 As motorcyclists are at a significantly greater risk of injury or death in an accident, it is often considered essential.

 How Is Liability Determined in Wisconsin?